-From 1929 to 1979 the production of PCBs in the US was approximately 1.4 billion lbs (600,000 metric tons), with the largest use for electrical equipment (EPA, 1997).
+From 1929 to 1979 the production of PCBs in the US was approximately 1.4 billion lbs (600,000 metric tons), with the largest use for electrical equipment (EPA 1997a).
 Monsanto, the primary manufacturer of PCBs in North America, voluntarily limited production to certain Aroclors in 1971 (ATSDR 2000) and commercial production was stopped by 1979 under TSCA.
+Washington's portion was estimated based on population size to give an estimate of the expected uses in Washington State.